Our Bulk Bags: Frequently Asked Questions

 “Where do I put the compostable bags?”

 If you have a home compost bin, that is your best bet.
-You can place them in your kitchen compost bin collected by the city - however because they resemble plastic, they may not be properly dealt with at the processing facility and could be sent to the landfill.
-The good news is that if sent to the landfill, they still will not turn into microplastics or release harmful chemicals into the environment.
+You can place them in your kitchen compost bin collected by the city - however, because they resemble plastic, they may not be properly dealt with at the processing facility and could be sent to the landfill.
+In end-of-life, this is not much different from conventional flexible packaging, which is not recyclable in most municipalities.
+This is where the compostable packaging's pre-life cycle truly shines, as it is produced using renewable materials, which means it’s designed to break down faster than other materials without leaving harmful micro-plastics and toxins behind.

 “How long can the compostable bags last?”

-The recyclable bags are made of Polyethylene (FDA approved) and incorporates Post-Consumer recycled and Post-Industrial recycled materials.
+The recyclable bags are made of Polyethylene (FDA approved) and incorporate Post-Consumer recycled and Post-Industrial recycled materials.
 They are recyclable under Code 2 and can be placed in your blue bin.

 Have any more questions?
-You can read more about Rootree's Compostable Bags here, and their Recyclable bags here.
+You can read more about Rootree's Compostable Bags here and FAQs, and their Recyclable bags here.

 Or feel free to contact us and we would be happy to answer your questions.